TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/boards/CC1352R1_LAUNCHXL/docs/Board.md

 ## TI BoosterPacks&trade;

-The following BoosterPack(s) are used with some driver examples.
+The following BoosterPacks are used with some driver examples.

 ### [__BOOSTXL-SHARP128 LCD & SD Card BoosterPack__][boostxl-sharp128]